Isabella Toscano: Storylines

-Isabella's afterlife

 In 1993, Marlena and Roman Brady named their newborn daughter Isabella, nicknamed Belle for short.
 In a not-unusual daytime plot twist, Marlena discovered that John was the father of Belle, not Roman.
 Isabella's ghost made several guest appearances: in 1995, as part of Satan's plot, and in 2000, while attempting to save Eric Brady.
 Later that year, Isabella appeared to John as her former husband prayed for guidance, unsure as how he could best help their angry, now college-age son, Brady.
 In 2002 and 2003, a ghostly Isabella again appeared to a now calmer Brady, who was struggling with his feelings for Chloe Lane.
 She also appeared to Brady on several occasions in 2010 while Brady had Vivian Alamain buried alive inside a sarcophagus.

-On Mother's Day in 2019, her son Brady and Kristen DiMera welcomed their daughter Rachel Isabella DiMera Black, who was named after her and Kristen's mother: Rachel Blake, who was switched at birth by Xander Kiriakis, under orders by her great- grandfather Victor to spare his wife Maggie Horton the truth that she's responsible for the deaths of Adrienne Johnson and her granddaughter: the real Mackenzie Horton.
-Rachel later had developed cancer and needed a bone marrow transplant from Gabi Hernandez.

-In order to remember their daughter, a technique taught to Brady by his step-mother Marlena Evans, Kristen remembers that Rachel has a heart shaped birthmark on her neck.
+Brady and Kristen DiMera later name their ddaughter Rachel Isabella DiMera Black, named after their mothers.